Here’s Why You Have Acne Around Your Mouth

-Dirt and debris play a key role in clogged pores, which can turn into breakouts—even around the mouth!—but they’re not the only culprit to consider.
-If you have breakouts around your mouth, your diet could be to blame.
-Residue from acidic foods—think: lemon, hot sauce, vinegar—can irritate your skin and cause redness or swelling.
-Also, traces of oily or fried foods, be it potato chips or fries, can linger on your skin and clog your pores.
+While dirt and debris play a key role in clogged pores that can turn into breakouts, Dr. Bhanusali explains that breakouts around your mouth could be correlated to your diet.
+Residue from acidic foods (think: lemon, hot sauce and vinegar) can irritate your skin and cause redness or swelling.
+He adds that traces of oily or fried foods, such as potato chips or french fries, can linger on your skin and clog your pores.